RosieTrainor/BookShelf/README.md

 | Wood Brown  | #452819   |

-The header has a dark wood effect image as the background, evoking a book shelf.
+The header/navigation has a dark wood effect image as the background, evoking a book shelf.

 The centre section has a red background, with a slight gradient, mimicking the red leather you might find on an old book.

 Down the side, the site has decorative scrollwork on a parchment background - like you might find on old illustrated books.